Japan

 Smithsonian Student Travel Experts

-A Smithsonian Student Travel Expert will join the group for a portion of the itinerary.
-Our experts are professionals in their field and tie in their knowledge and experiences with the themes of the program.
-Throughout their time with the students—generally five days—they share their insights and passion for the region through talks and informal conversations, connecting with students in meaningful ways.
-Meet the expert who is joining the student trips below.
+A Smithsonian Student Travel Expert will join the group for three to four days of the itinerary.
+A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.
+Meet last summer’s expert below.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building